 After an arrest, police routinely give suspected drunk drivers a breath test analysis and not a blood test.
 It is possible that the machines police officers use can malfunction or be operated improperly.
 A “regular” attorney will assume that since the state approved the machine that it is reliable and not challenge it.

 The police will also have an observation of a driver’s level of intoxication.
-Police reports almost always reference slurred speak and blood shot and glassy eyes.
+Police reports almost always reference slurred speech and bloodshot and glassy eyes.
 Those conditions can be caused by any number of reasons not related to the consumption of alcohol, such as being sleepy or suffering from allergies.

 There are a lot of things to be aware of when representing someone charged with DUI.
-There are a lot of DUI lawyers in Michigan but very few who would be widely considered to have extensive expertise and a reputation for winning.
-When you are charged with DUI it is important that you retain the services of attorneys that are specialists in the field of defending drunk drivers.
-The premier DUI lawyers in Michigan are Lewis & Dickstein, P.L.L.C.
-We provide our clients with the most creative, effective and up-to-date defenses.
+There are many DUI lawyers in Michigan, but very few who would be widely considered to have extensive expertise and a reputation for winning.
+When you are charged with DUI, it is important that you retain the services of attorneys that are specialists in the field of defending drunk driving, OWI, DUI, and OWPD defense.
+The premier DUI law firm in Michigan is LEWIS & DICKSTEIN, P.L.L.C.
+We provide our clients with the most creative, effective, and up-to-date defenses.
 We are not afraid to win!

 Drunk Driving is Not a Minor Offense.

-Drunk driving offenses like DUI, OWI, OWPD and Impaired Driving can happen to any one.
-It does not mean you are a bad person and it does not mean you necessarily have a substance abuse problem.
-However, there is a psychological and real toll to having a DUI conviction.
+Drunk driving offenses like DUI, OWI, OWPD, and Impaired Driving can happen to anyone.
+It does not mean you are a bad person, and it does not mean you necessarily have a substance abuse problem.
+However, there is a psychological and practical toll with a DUI conviction.

-There are driver license restrictions (or suspensions depending on the charge and on the number of prior convictions).
-Being stopped while driving on a restricted/suspended driver license can result in jail, substantial fines and additional suspensions.
+There are driver license restrictions for OWI and DUI convictions (or suspensions depending on the charge and on the number of prior convictions).
+Being stopped while driving on a restricted/suspended driver’s license can result in jail, substantial fines, and additional suspensions.

 In Michigan, a DUI can never be removed from your criminal record by expungement.

 Additional consequences of a DUI conviction can include increased automobile insurance and damaged credit scores.
-College students charged with DUI or convicted of DUI can be suspended from school and students in professional schools like law, medical and nursing schools, can be expelled.
+College students charged with DUI or convicted of DUI can be suspended from school, and students in professional schools like law, medical and nursing schools, can be expelled.
 Unemployment benefits can be terminated with a DUI conviction.
-Convicted military service people can be discharged or saddled with massive restrictions.
-Licensed professionals can be disciplined by their licensing board or face the possibility of losing their livelihood.
+Convicted military service members can be discharged, or saddled with massive restrictions.
+Licensed professionals can be disciplined by their licensing board or face the possibility of losing their license and livelihood.